the-turing-way/the-turing-way/book/website/project-design/missing-data/missing-data-structures.md

 (pd-missing-data-structures-mnar)=
 ## Missing not at Random (MNAR)

-Data that are MNAR is missing due to reasons that we do not know.
+Data that are MNAR are missing due to reasons that we do not know.
 In other words, the reason for the missingness is related to the value of the variable that is missing.
 This is the most complex case of data missingness to handle, as bias may occur but cannot be adjusted for as the source of the missingness is unmeasured.

 > **Example**: Follow-up cognitive testing may be missing for individuals who have had significant cognitive decline, as they are more likely to withdraw early from the study.
 Here, the reason for the missing data in the variable of interest (Cognitive Score) is correlated to unobserved data (the value of the observation itself).
 >